Founder & Lead Editor

 Style and Versatility

-The NXXT Gen platform has been released in a dizzying array of sub-names (AMPD, Genisus, etc.), but the core silhouette remains sleek and aggressive.
-The "double swoosh" branding and the intricate outsole map give it a distinct look that works well on-court.
-Ideally, this is a pure performance shoe—it’s a bit too tech-heavy and sporty for casual street wear unless you’re rocking full athleisure.
-It looks best in motion, driving the lane, rather than standing still at a coffee shop.
+The NXXT Gen platform shows up in a dizzying array of sub-names (AMPD, Genisus, etc.), but the core silhouette stays sleek and aggressive.
+The “double swoosh” branding and the intricate outsole map give it a distinct look that works on-court.
+Ideally, this is a pure performance shoe.
+It's a bit too tech-heavy and sporty for casual street wear unless you're leaning full athleisure.
+It looks best in motion, driving the lane, not standing still at a coffee shop.

 Quality and Durability

-The "Praise Percent" for durability leans positive largely due to the EP outsole option.
-The extra-durable rubber is a godsend for players who can't afford a new pair every month.
-However, the upper materials feel a step down in quality compared to the $200 signature models.
+The "Praise Percent" for durability leans positive largely because of the EP outsole option.
+That extra-durable rubber is a godsend for players who can't afford a new pair every month.
+But the upper materials do feel like a step down compared to the $200 signature models.
 You're paying for the engine (Zoom Air), not the paint job (Upper).

 "The materials and cushioning were extremely durable.
 However, I did notice the front of the shoe started to peel off a little due to some rigorous use." — The Hoops Geek Reviewer